 I’m Gaining Strength to Support My Back

-This time last year I was suffering with sciatica – that horrible, debilitating pain that goes all the way down one leg.
-I’d had an iffy lower back for several weeks, then one day suddenly felt something ‘pop’ – a disc had bulged out between two of my verterbrae and was pressing on the sciatic nerve.
-It was horrid, I couldn’t get comfy standing, sitting or sleeping and walking was so difficult; I was literally shuffling with tiny, painful steps, even on painkillers.
-It took 10 weeks to go and ever since then I’ve never taken walking pain-free for granted.
+This time last year I was suffering with sciatica – that horrible, debilitating pain that goes from your bum all the way down your leg and into the foot.
+I’d had an iffy lower back for several weeks, then one day suddenly felt something ‘pop’ – a disc had bulged out between my verterbrae and was pressing on the sciatic nerve.
+I couldn’t find a comfortable position whether standing, sitting or sleeping – and walking was so difficult; I was literally shuffling with tiny steps that made me wince, even on painkillers.
+It took 10 weeks to go and ever since then I’ve not taken walking pain-free for granted.
 I’ve been doing Pilates recently which is good for strengthening the core muscles which in turn support your back – hopefully the running will benefit my overall muscle tone and strength, too.

-As mentioned in last weekend’s post, I’m losing weight with Slimming World and feel that getting two or even three runs in between weigh-in sessions is only going to help keep me on track losing the excess pounds.
-I’m now about 8lb away from my target weight.
-I probably burn up 300-400 calories per run, so as long as I don’t replace them with a Snickers bar (!) or something equally calorific afterwards, it will be contributing to my weightloss.
+As mentioned in last weekend’s post, I’m losing weight with Slimming World and feel that getting some exercise between weigh-in sessions is only going to help keep me on track losing the excess pounds.
+And importantly, will help me maintain my target weight eventually.

 Boosting my self belief and mood

 Psychologically I feel better.
-I feel much more like ‘this girl can’ than I did before.
-We know exercise is mood enhancing, too – although I must be honest and say I’ve not experienced that ‘runners high’ yet that I’ve heard about.
+I feel much more positive mentally than I did before.
+We know exercise is mood enhancing, too – although I must be honest and say I’ve not experienced that ‘runners high’ yet that I’ve heard about but look forward to that in the future when I can run further for longer.
 Running still feels like a hard slog and I certainly don’t ‘love it’ – but what I do like is the feeling I get after I’ve completed a run, when I’m in the shower thinking how pleased I am that I made the effort.
-Combined with the fact my body is changing; I can feel my waist returning and see my legs are getting more toned already.
+Combined with the fact my body is changing; I can see my legs are getting a bit more toned already.
 Who knew?!
-It is such a positive boost – better than eating a chocolate bar, believe me (and this is coming from a chocoholic!)

-My aim is to get to the point where I can run continuously for the whole 35 minute session.
-I don’t want to run a marathon, I just want to be fitter, stronger and healthier.
+My aim is to get to the point where I can run continuously for half an hour.
+I don’t ever want to run a marathon, I just want to be fitter, stronger and healthier.
 Because I’m not getting any younger!
 So I mustn’t take my health for granted.